 Data structure basics

-Data is held solely in the par
+Performance and design data is held largely in the par

 par